MrBigoudi/CompareVgImages/samples/jfp12_en/descr.md

 Last but not least is the number of rotations R applied to the piece (between 0 and 3).

 We start from a board (a matrix of integers <strong>int array array</strong>) containing only empty blocks.
-For each quadruplet, if we can place the piece P at line L, column C after rotating it R times, then we place it on the board (ie we place it in the matrix) else we check the next piece.
+For each 4-tuples, if we can place the piece P at line L, column C after rotating it R times, then we place it on the board (ie we place it in the matrix) else we check the next piece.

 For example,